-Consultant Orthopedic Surgeon, Royal Belfast Hospital for Sick Children, Northern Ireland
+- Mr. James Ballard, Consultant Orthopedic Surgeon, Royal Belfast Hospital for Sick Children, Northern Ireland

-The physical 3D models provided gave a much greater understanding of the pathology, showing to a greater extent the femora anatomy including the 3D rotation of the femoral shaft and the angle of the coxa vara internally.
+The provided physical 3D models gave a much greater understanding of the pathology, showing to a greater extent the femora anatomy including the 3D rotation of the femoral shaft and the angle of the coxa vara internally.
 Additionally, a loss of bone growth was identified on the femoral necks not originally seen on the CT (Fig 3).
-The physical 3D models allowed for multiple iterations of the operation to be completed outside of the theatre to provide the most effective, pretrial method of surgery for the patient.
+The physical 3D models allowed for multiple iterations of the operation to be completed outside of the theater to provide the most effective, pretrial method of surgery for the patient.

 Using the physical 3D printed model the surgeon was able to develop a new technique utilizing existing adult plates to correct the coxa vara and protect both the femoral head and shaft.

 Additional information was also gleaned from the models, not seen on the CT scan, greatly enhancing the accuracy of diagnosis and enabling the surgeon to plan and trial the surgery more effectively.